“For three days, that wall was the centre of our universe. Nothing else seemed as important.”

 At this point, it’s probably as well to remind you that Jetstream (full name Jetstream Jonny) is a commercial airline captain with many years’ experience under his belt.

-Jetstream went on to describe the procedure, which you can read about in this Patreon post.
+Jetstream went on to describe the procedure, which you can read about in this members-only post.

 By pausing for 10 minutes and running the procedure, we came up with a revised plan with which we were all happy.